-For capital expenditure over the annual investment allowance, capital allowances are claimed as writing-down allowances, allowing you to claim a percentage of the cost each year.
+For capital expenditure over the annual investment allowance, capital allowances are claimed as writing-down allowances.
+The rates vary:

 Capital allowances and company cars

 Special capital allowances rules apply in some cases.
 These include the capital allowances for company cars, which depend on the car's level of emissions, and capital allowances for short-life assets expected to last no more than four years.
-Cars don’t qualify for the AIA, however enhanced capital allowances are available for a few environmentally friendly technologies, allowing you to claim up to 100% in the first year.
+Cars don’t qualify for the AIA, but you can claim a 100% first-year allowance for zero-emissions cars.

 Other assets which qualify for capital allowances